Deaths on Mount Everest

 Everest Climbing Success and Death Rate

-Every spring, more than 500 climbers seek the summit of Mount Everest(world’s highest peak), the highest mountain in the world, during a brief window of ideal weather on the rocky Himalayan mountain that rises to a little over 29,000 feet.
+Every spring, more than 500 climbers seek the summit of Mount Everest(the world’s highest peak), the highest mountain in the world, during a brief window of ideal weather on the rocky Himalayan mountain that rises to a little over 29,000 feet.

 The success rate of climbing Mount Everest has doubled in the last three decades, according to a new study led by scientists at the Universities of Washington and California, Davis.
 This is true despite the fact that the number of climbers has significantly increased, congealing the dangerous “death zone” route close to the summit.
 However, since 1990, the death rate for climbers has remained constant at little about 1%.